Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Field-theoretical approach

 \end{widetext} In these Feynman diagrams, the imaginary time is always understood to flow from left to right.
 As in Eq.\ \eqref{diag: exciton field propagator}, the arrows on conduction-electron propagators always point in the direction of the flow of time, while those of valence-electron propagators point in the opposite direction.
 The latter are then equivalent to a forward-propagating hole.

 Before moving on to the field-theoretical version of the exciton--exciton interaction, we briefly discuss the difference between the propagator of the exciton field,

-As explained in Ref.\ \cite{Stoof_2008}, while the correlators of the exciton operator coincides with that of the exciton field, $\langle X\rangle = \langle \hat{X}\rangle$, it is not true that $\langle X X^{*}\rangle = \langle \hat{X}\hat{X}^{\dagger}\rangle$.
-To derive a relation between the latter averages one introduces appropriate functional sources in Eq.\ \eqref{eq: partition function conduction valence}, as worked out in Sec.\ S.V\ A of the SM \cite{supp}.
+As explained in Ref.\ \cite{Stoof_2008}, while the correlator of the exciton operator coincides with that of the exciton field, $\langle X\rangle = \langle \hat{X}\rangle$, it is not true that $\langle X X^{*}\rangle = \langle \hat{X}\hat{X}^{\dagger}\rangle$.
+To derive a relation between the latter averages one introduces appropriate functional sources in Eq.\ \eqref{eq: partition function conduction valence}, as worked out in Sec.\ S.V\ A of the Supplemental Material \cite{supp}.
 This leads to

 If we consider this equation for the free exciton-field propagator $G^{0,X}$, the term on the second line is precisely the first term on the right-hand side of Eqs. \ \eqref{eq: exciton propagator} and \eqref{diag: exciton field propagator}.
 Thus, the correlation function corresponding to the exciton operators is diagrammatically given exactly by the ladder series of Eq.\ \eqref{diag: exciton field propagator}, without the inverse-potential term.
 It can be shown that the Dyson equation for the noninteracting operator propagator reads \begin{widetext}